 Everyone wants a stress-free online experience when browsing a website, whether on their phone, tablet or computer.
 Statistics show that most people are likely to leave a website that takes more than 3 seconds to load or respond to a command.
-As a website owner, you want to deliver a browsing experience that makes it possible for your website and its pages to be fully accessible to your online visitors regardless of the device they use.
+As a website owner, you may want to look into the best website builder for small business and design a website that can deliver a browsing experience that makes it possible for your website and its pages to be fully accessible to your online visitors regardless of the device they use.
 To be able to achieve this, though, your website needs a responsive design.

 What does a responsive web design mean?